openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

 Signing contract
 ----------------

-The candidate has **15 business days after becoming candidate** to conclude a contract with the bank based on the results of electronic auction.
+The candidate has **11 business days after becoming a candidate** to conclude a contract with the bank based on the results of electronic auction.

 Uploading contract documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~